Project Statements

 João Henriques, Fevereiro 2024

-Taylor Wessing Photo Portrait Prize - National Portrait Gallery - Jesus’ Blood Never Failed Me Yet
+Taylor Wessing Photo Portrait Prize 2023 - The National Portrait Gallery, London

 Portuguese photographer Ana Paganini has been documenting religious processions as part of a long-term project to explore the influence of Catholic rituals and traditions on the lives of Portuguese teenagers.
 The square frame on her medium format camera enables Paganini to focus on specific individuals within the crowds.
 Here, young girls dressed in rented costumes impersonate Catholic saints, with poses reminiscent of religious sculptures.
 Their performances are undercut by small details, such as vividly painted nails, which bring a contemporary moment to an otherwise traditional scene.